Metcalf South Shopping Center

 After more than a decade of decline that left Metcalf South a dead mall, the property was purchased in February 2014 by Lane4 Property Group and The Kroenke Group.
 The owner of Lane4 stated it is likely the mall will be razed.
 On September 19, 2014, Metcalf South Mall closed.

 The movie theater closed on January 25, 2015.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Metcalf South Shopping Center, into Seritage Growth Properties.

 Demolition of the Metcalf South Mall (except for Sears) began on April 21, 2017.

 Sears started the store closing sale on June 30, 2017 and closed September 17, 2017.

 As of July 2019, a brand new Lowe's occupies the space that Glenwood Arts and Macy's held at Metcalf South Mall.

 The old Sears store is now being demolished.

 A new ice cream parlor Andy's Frozen Custard opened in July 2019.

-In 2020, construction on a Longhorn Steakhouse began, opening to the public early the next year.
-Everest Bank completed construction in 2021.
+In 2020, construction on a Longhorn Steakhouse began and opened in 2021.
+Arvest Bank also completed construction in 2021.
+As of 2024, the space had added additional food and convenience outlets like Whataburger, Chick-fil-A, and QuikTrip.
+A residential senior living apartment building now stands on the east side of the property.